kintone-labs/kintone-cli/README.md

     │   ├── js
     │   │   ├── desktop.js
     │   │   ├── mobile.js
-    │   │   └── config.js
+    │   │   └── config.js   // this file is created only when developing Plugin
     │   └── css
     │       ├── desktop.css
     │       ├── mobile.css
-    │       └── config.css
+    │       └── config.css  // this file is created only when developing Plugin
-    ├── dist                // this folder is created only when using webpack ├── pluginConfig.html   // this folder is created only when developing Plugin ├── icon.png            // this folder is created only when developing Plugin ├── config.json
+    ├── dist                // this folder is created only when using webpack ├── pluginConfig.html   // this file is created only when developing Plugin ├── icon.png            // this file is created only when developing Plugin ├── config.json
     ├── auth.json
     └── webpack.config.js   // if using webpack